 AR in the future of surgery

-The VOSTARS headset is the first multimodality visor for surgical navigation.
-The system uses augmented reality to overlay case specific information on the patient during surgeries with a submillimeter accuracy.
+The VOSTARS headset pushes the possibilities of augmented reality (AR) as the the first multimodality visor for surgical navigation.
+The system uses AR to overlay case specific information on the patient during surgeries with a submillimeter accuracy.
 The virtual content stays within the surgeon’s visual field, reducing the need to divert attention to external monitors for additional information.

 ID & UX Design

 Translate the surgical team’s needs and the technological insights to a design that can seamlessly integrate into the surgical procedure and provide a flawless user experience to the surgeon.